 Scott J. Peters, Ph.D., Professor of Assessment and Research Methodology, University of Wisconsin-Whitewater

-Anne N. Rinn, Ph.D., University of North Texas
+Anne N. Rinn, Ph.D., Professor of Educational Psychology, University of North Texas